CompuTec/wms-docs/current/user-guide/transactions/pick-and-pack/pick-and-pack.md

 # Pick & Pack

-## Support of Storage Units in the Pick and Pack transaction in Computec WMS
+## Support of Storage Units

-1. New SU
+1. New Storage Units
-2. Existing SU (support only for SUs that have the same Items that are on the Pick List)
+2. Existing Storage Units (support only for Storage Units that have the same Items that are on the Pick List)

-A top bar was added – for displaying an SU that is now in packing mode.
+A top bar was added – for displaying an Storage Unit that is now in packing mode.

 The change is related to the Pick List from the following documents: